Over 1,100 Penn students and alumni have signed an open letter criticizing President Donald Trump’s recent executive order on immigration.

 The letter states that signatories “are students, faculty, scientists, administrators, and alumni” of Penn.

 These signatories are not alone in their criticism of the immigration policy.
-On Monday night, Penn President Amy Gutmann the immigration bans, calling them “injurious to our work and inimical to our values.”
+On Monday night, Penn President Amy Gutmann also condemned the immigration bans, calling them “injurious to our work and inimical to our values.”

 The open letter concludes with a call to action directed at the public officials to whom the letter is addressed.